sahib/rmlint/docs/gui.rst

 .. warning::

     The user interface is still in development.
 Use at your own risk!
-    There is a safety net though: Every file will be re-checked before it's deletion.
+    There is a safety net though: Every file will be re-checked before its deletion.

 Installation